-3. Use the tank selector Y-Valve located in the starboard side of the auxiliary machinery space.
-Set the Y-valve on the starboard or port tank.
+3. Use the tank selector Y-Valve inside the battery hatch compartment.
+Set the Y-valve to the starboard or port tank.
 If the pump is ON but not pumping water, turn the Y-Valve to the other tank.
-(See Figure 44 below)
+(See Figure 42 below)